Introduction: Writing a blog post

 Write

-After all this setup is done you are ready to start writing.
+After the setup is done you are ready to start writing.
 Blog posts are written in Markdown so it is expected that you take a look at the Markdown syntax guide if you haven’t already.
-If you are unsure on how to lay out your blog post take a look at some previous updates
+If you are unsure on how to lay out your blog post, take a look at the completed template for inspiration.

 Install hugo